OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   ![Register App](/img/ms-graph-get-started-3.jpg)

 5. When your registration is complete, you will receive a "Client ID".
-Make note of the "Client ID" and "Redirect URI" you will need them for step 7 in [Configuration](#configuration).
+Make note of the "Client ID" and "Redirect URI" you will need them for step 7 in [Android Configuration](/Android#android-configuration).

 6. If you need more control of the registration options, you can follow these [detailed instructions](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md) to register your app in Azure.
 Note that these instructions use the Azure classic portal.
 You can access the [Azure classic portal here](https://manage.windowsazure.com/).

+7. Now you're ready to build your app with [Android](/Android) or [the Universal Windows Platform](/UWP) or both!

 ---